okta/okta-developer-docs/README.md

 **Always** have a trailing slash at the end of your guides link.
 (Example: `/guides/NAME-OF-GUIDE/-/NAME-OF-SECTION/`)

-When linking between sections in the same guide, simply us a relative link to the appropriate section name, which will be one directory back.
+When linking between sections in the same guide, simply use a relative link to the appropriate section name, which will be one directory back.
 (Example: `../OTHER-SECTION/`)  This will preserve whatever framework the user currently has selected.

 When linking between different guides, use `-` in place of the framework name - this will default the framework to the first option in the StackSelector for that guide.
 Example: `/guides/NAME-OF-GUIDE/-/NAME-OF-SECTION/`